Heading into her sixth season as the head softball coach at Maryville College, Leah Kelley has set the new standard for her alma mater.

-During the 2015 season, Kelley produced one All-Conference performer in second-team in Caitlyn Hogg, before Maryville earned six spots in 2015-16.
+During the 2015 season, Kelley produced one All-Conference performer on the second team in Caitlyn Hogg, before Maryville earned six spots in 2015-16.
 The Scots had the second-most team members, as Jessica McMahan (First Team), Savannah Cook (Second Team), Alexus Murray (Second Team), Rachel Taylor (Honorable Mention), Jenna Roberts (Honorable Mention) and Morgan Corland (Honorable Mention) earned conference accolades.
-In 2016-17, Morgan Brewer, Alexus Murray, Ashton Hayden, and Jenna Roberts each earned 2nd Team Western Division honors from the league.
+In 2016-17, Morgan Brewer, Murray, Hayden, and Roberts each earned Second Team Western Division honors from the league.

 Following the record-setting 2018 campaign, Kelley found eight Scots earning All-Conference honors.
 Sophomore Morgan Brewer earned USA South Player of the Year accolades, as she also tallied First-Team All-Conference and First-Team All-Western Division.
-Freshmen Taylor Campbell and Katlyn Smith also earned both First-Team Overall and Western Division Honors, as Campbell was named the USA South Rookie of the Year.
-Smith, a standout pitcher, earned USA South Rookie Pitcher of the Year and USA South Tournament MVP.
+Freshmen Campbell and Smith also earned both First-Team Overall and Western Division Honors, as Campbell was named the USA South Rookie of the Year.
+Smith also earned USA South Rookie Pitcher of the Year and USA South Tournament MVP.

 While at Chattanooga State as a player, this William Blount High School product was a two-time all-conference selection for the Tigers.
-She helped the Tigers earn a bid to the NJCAA National Tournament and set a record for the most homeruns in one game during tournament action.
-After attaining her Associates Degree of Allied Heath, she chose Maryville College to conclude her playing career.
+She helped the Tigers earn a bid to the NJCAA National Tournament and set a record for the most home runs in one game during tournament action.
+After attaining her Associates Degree of Allied Health, she chose Maryville College to conclude her playing career.

 Kelley earned a Bachelor of Arts Degree with an emphasis in physical education from Maryville College in 2011.

-Upon graduation Kelley helped Chattanooga State during the fall of 2012 before her mentor, Beth Keylon-Randolph, was hired to guide the Pirates of East Carolina Sate University.
-Coach Randolph took her two-time all-conference performer with her to Greenville, N.C. to help set a foundation for the program.
+Upon graduation, Kelley helped Chattanooga State during the fall of 2012 before her mentor, Beth Keylon-Randolph, was hired to guide the Pirates of East Carolina State University.
+Coach Randolph took her two-time all-conference performer with her to Greenville, N.C., to help set a foundation for the program.